 Because kirtan has roots in India, many of the songs are sung in Sanskrit.
 Krishna Das often says that this is of some benefit to most Western participants as they don't generally have the same attachment or pre conceptions about the words as they would were they in English, which makes it easier to simply sing and not overthink the meaning.
 Krishna Das also says that each repetition of the mantra is opening a channel to the divine - that concept being whatever that means to you.
 It may be a channel to god or creator, to the divine in you, to your higher self, or simply connecting with those around you, the earth or a bunch of atoms and molecules.

 Now the thought of singing publicly may send a shiver of fear into the hearts of those who believe their voice is only fit for the shower or the car sans passengers.
 Kirtan is never about the singing as much as it is about the intention and the passion of the singer.
 Some of the most moving experiences in kirtan come from experiencing someone singing their heart out with deep passion or devotion.
-The magic of kirtan is that with the call and response and repetition, little by little you forget about the you in the room, and become part of the us, with the music holding the space in the room.
+The magic of kirtan is that with the call and response and repetition, little by little you forget about the you in the room, and become part of the us, with the music holding the space for everyone.

-Kirtan sessions can use a variety of instruments both western and indian, but commonly features harmonium, a hand pumped keyboard with a distinctive drone sound, a drum called a mrdingum, a variety of percussion instruments, flute, bells and cymbals, guitars, bass, really any instrument can add texture and sound - and even just voices can be perfect.
+Kirtan sessions can use a variety of instruments both western and Indian, but commonly features harmonium, a hand pumped keyboard with a distinctive drone sound, a drum called a mrdingum, a variety of percussion instruments, flute, bells and cymbals, guitars, bass, really any instrument can add texture and sound - and even just voices can be perfect.